-As a portion of the guaranteed stipend, students in the funded cohort who do not hold a major scholarship (eg. NSERC, OGS, QEII-GSST) will be assigned up to 174 hours (171 in 2020/2021) as a TA.
+As a portion of the guaranteed stipend, students in the funded cohort who do not hold a major scholarship (eg. NSERC, OGS, QEII-GSST) will be assigned up to 171 hours (was 174 in 2019/2020) as a TA.
 The TA assignments may be made for the fall, winter and /or summer terms and may be held at STG, UTSC and/or UTM campuses.
 Students with a major scholarship also have the option to TA, depending on the availability of positions.

 The total of the funding package is conditional on students accepting TA assignments; if a student turns down a TA position s/he forgoes that portion of the funding package.

 Below are the hours accounted towards the funding package.

 |OGS, QEII-GSST, CIHR Scholarship||50 hours (optional)|